James Blair (political advisor): White House Deputy Chief of Staff (2025–present)

 In November 2024, The Washington Post reported that Blair was expected to be named as a White House deputy chief of staff.
 On November 13, Trump named Blair as his deputy chief of staff for legislative, political and public affairs.
 In February 2025, Politico described him as an opponent of Elon Musk's work within the federal government.
 With Russell Vought, the director of the Office of Management and Budget, and James Braid, the White House director of legislative affairs, he participated in budget talks with Congress in May.
+Blair presented Trump with plans to redraw congressional maps to favor Republicans in April, beginning a mid-decade redistricting cycle.
+His strategy towards Congress was described by The Wall Street Journal as aggressive; according to the Journal, outgoing Georgia representative Marjorie Taylor Greene described Blair and his associates as "dismissive" towards her.
+Blair reportedly discouraged New York representative Mike Lawler from running for governor in the 2026 election and Michigan representative Bill Huizenga for running in the 2026 Senate election.

+Blair has additionally managed the Trump administration's strategy for the broader 2026 elections.
+In April 2026, Trump announced that Blair would take a temporary leave of absence from his position to manage Trump's political operation for the midterms.
+He is set to be succeeded by Richard Walters.

+Views

+Blair has described himself as "pretty far to the right", according to The Wall Street Journal.